 MSSPs are a good option for organizations of all sizes, since it allows them to offload the responsibility for administration and physical security of the infrastructure storing and processing CUI, onto the provider.
 Compliance with CUI requirements may also be more affordable with a MSSPs since it eliminates the need for the capital investment in hardware and physical security of the system containing CUI.
 Regardless of the type of infrastructure contractors use, they still need to ensure that their operating environment is certified for FISMA’s Moderate level.
 Furthermore, they must protect that environment with the 110 security controls in NIST SP 800-171.

-The decision to protect CUI with an on-premises data center or MSSP should be part of a contractor's overall strategy when proposing a DoD contract, whether it's as a prime contractor or subcontractor.
-The requirements of DFARS 7012 and NIST SP 800-171 should ensure that the contractor understands both the short-term capital costs and long-term operational expenses of its proposed strategy for ensuring the security of CUI.
+The decision to protect CUI with an on-premises data center or MSSPs should be part of a contractor's overall strategy when proposing a DoD contract, whether it's as a prime contractor or subcontractor.
+Compliance with the requirements of DFARS 7012 and NIST SP 800-171 will ensure that the contractor understands both the short-term capital investments and long-term operational expenses of its proposed business strategy for ensuring the security of CUI.

-Make CUICK TRAC part of your strategy for protecting CUI.
+Make cuick trac™ part of your strategy for protecting CUI.
 Schedule your free consultation today to learn more about how you can become DFARS 252.204-7012, 7019 and 7020 compliant.
 You can reach us at 763-546-8354 or by contacting us online.